jamargoochIT/osticket-prereqs/README.md

 For the final time, let's go back to the osTicket-Installation-Files folder.
 We need to log into the backend database we created earlier (My SQL) and create another database specific to osTicket then provide the credentials for it.

-To do that we need to install HeidiSQL.
+To do that, we need to install HeidiSQL.

 HeidiSQL is an application that allows us to make a connection to and configure our database.